TheodoreEhrenborg/tiny_stories_rl/docs/src/reinforce_vs_rloo.md

 voracious-glaring-loon-of-joviality
 -->

-One of the models (pink) finds a high reward story, and after step 462, predicts it every step:
+One of the models (pink) finds a high reward text.
+After step 462 the model predicts that text at every step:

 > Once upon a time in a big nation with a little a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a a